melloware/csp-webpack-plugin/README.md

 This plugin was forked from the wonderful work done by [Slack](https://github.com/slackhq/csp-html-webpack-plugin) but adds some key features:

-- Generate SHA hashes for external and internal JS files
+- [Subresource Integrity](http://www.w3.org/TR/SRI/) (SRI) is a security feature that enables browsers to verify that files they fetch are delivered without unexpected manipulation.
+- [PrimeReact](https://www.primefaces.org/primereact/) special handling for inline CSS styles
 - Configure NONCE for pre-loaded scripts
-- Special handling for [PrimeReact](https://www.primefaces.org/primereact/) inline CSS styles
 - Typescript definition

 ## Description